uwejacobs/owm-weather/readme.txt

 1. Upload the unzipped “owm_weather” folder in the root plugins directory “/wp-content/plugins/”.
 1. Activate the plugin from the Plugins menu of your admin.
 1. If all went well, a new "Weather" menu should appear.
-1. Get your free OpenWeatherMap API key at https://www.openweathermap.com and enter it under Settings/OWM Weather
+1. Get your free OpenWeather API key at https://www.openweathermap.com and enter it under Settings/OWM Weather

 == Frequently Asked Questions ==